bhavukm/explain-devops-cicd-project/README.md

 **Explain your company’s business.** For example, Critical Alert Systems, Application for Lawyers, an e-commerce website, a travel portal, etc.

-**Application programming language:** Java Springboot framework, python, Drupal etc.
+**Application programming language:** Java Springboot framework, Python, Drupal, etc.

 In this example, I am using the following tool stack/methodology: